AdamFHolt/adamfholt.github.io/_pages/research.md

 ## Regional subduction dynamics
  ​
-We utilize numerical and analytical modeling approaches to develop an understanding of how subduction zones operate, in general and within a range of tectonic regions.
+We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within a range of tectonic regions.

+## Global geodynamics

+We develop methods to place regional subduction dynamics into a global mantle convection framework.
+What are the nature of the two-way interactions between these two scales?

+## Plate kinematics and plate reconstructions

+We use plate kinematic observations and reconstructions to test simple mechanical models for tectonic observables (e.g. trench and plate motions)

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="false" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">
         <li data-target="#carousel" data-slide-to="0" class="active"></li>
         <li data-target="#carousel" data-slide-to="1"></li>
         <li data-target="#carousel" data-slide-to="2"></li>
+        <li data-target="#carousel" data-slide-to="3"></li>
+        <li data-target="#carousel" data-slide-to="4"></li>
     </ol>

     <!-- Items -->